-Sofia Caseiro, Researcher, Catolica Research Centre for the Future of Law and Human Rights - Universidade Catolica Portuguesa, added that religious institutions can also support educational systems that integrate ethics and sustainable development (ESD) into curricula.
+Sofia Caseiro, Assistant Lecturer at the School of Education and Social Sciences at the Polytechnic of Leiria, added that religious institutions can also support educational systems that integrate ethics and sustainable development (ESD) into curricula.
 “Religious leaders should promote the participation of everyone and create spaces for dialogue between every segment of their communities,” she said.

 “Education is an effective form of transformation and empowerment.
 Through education we can effectively create change,” she continued.

 Even before the COVID-19 pandemic had impacted an estimated 1.6 billion children and young people and exacerbated inequalities between rich and poor countries, more than 750 million adults (two-thirds of whom are women) remained illiterate.
 Additionally, more than 260 million children were out of school, according to United Nations statistics.

 Women and girls are routinely denied equal access to education, decent work and fair wages.
 Although the United Nations Sustainable Development Goals (SDGs) and Agenda 2030 aim to achieve economic growth, higher levels of productivity, job creation and decent work for all, women’s participation in the labour force stood at 48 per cent in 2018, compared with 75 per cent for men, according to UNDP.

 Religious institutions can help remove barriers to gender equality